cairo-book/cairo-book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 ## Using External Packages in Cairo with Scarb

 You might need to use external packages to leverage the functionality provided by the community.
 Scarb allows you to use dependencies by cloning packages from their Git repositories.
 To use an external package in your project with Scarb, simply declare the Git repository URL of the dependency you want to add in a dedicated `[dependencies]` section in your _Scarb.toml_ configuration file.
 Note that the URL might correspond to the main branch, or any specific commit, branch or tag.
-For this, you will have to pass an extra `rev`, `branch`, or `tag` field.
+For this, you will have to pass an extra `rev`, `branch`, or `tag` field, respectively.
 For example, the following code imports the main branch of _alexandria_math_ crate from _alexandria_ package:

 ```rust
 [dependencies]